 Another nice thing about this watch is that it comes with a pair of interchangeable sapphire crystal and solid case-backs.

-As it is usually the case with perpetual calendars, the cream-toned, grained dial of the watch looks somewhat cramped, since each of its three sub-dials serves not one, but two functions.
+As it is usually the case with perpetual calendars, the cream-toned, grained dial looks somewhat cramped, since each of its three sub-dials serves not one, but two functions.

-The one at 3 hours indicates current month and leap year; the sub-dial at 6 o’clock displays phase of the moon, as well as date; and, finally, the counter at 9 hours shows current day of week as well as 24-hour indication.
+The one at 3 hours indicates the current month and leap year; the sub-dial at 6 o’clock displays phase of the moon, as well as date; and, finally, the counter at 9 hours shows the current day of the week, as well as 24-hour indication.

 Photos: Patek Philippe

-Patek Philippe Perpetual Calendar Automatic in Yellow Gold (Ref.
-5940J-001) watch specification
+Patek Philippe Perpetual Calendar in Yellow Gold (Ref.
+5940J-001) specification

 Price: $94,000 (MSRP)